 M1 Finance is best suited for buy and hold investors, while Robinhood might appeal to investors seeking more frequent trading, along with access to options and cryptocurrency.
 M1 Finance offers pre-made investment portfolios, stock, and ETF investments.
 The cash management accounts are similar, although M1 Plus customers receive higher interest payments than Robinhood users.
 Read M1 Finance vs Robinhood for more information.

 M1 Spend account holders earn high interest rates when they sign up for M1 Plus.

 Yes.
 M1 Spend is not a bank and the M1 Spend Checking accounts are provided by Lincoln Savings Bank.
 Your M1 Finance account is covered by FDIC insurance through Lincoln Savings Bank up to $250,000.
 This insurance protects against bank default or bankruptcy.

 For investors seeking a single app for investing in stocks, funds, premade investment portfolios, banking and lending, M1 Spend is a good option.
 Few of us use paper checks today, but if you need them, you’ll need another account.
 We’re impressed with the features at M1 and believe it is a good choice for beginner to advanced buy-and-hold investors, who also want a cash management account.

-For larger cash balances and an M1 Plus subscription, the M1 Spend account 1% interest rate is tough to beat.
-And, if you need to borrow, the low 2% rates for M1 Borrow are enticing.
+For larger cash balances and an M1 Plus subscription, the M1 Spend account offers attractive returns.
+And, if you need to borrow, the low margin rates for M1 Borrow are enticing.
 Finally, for users who prefer banking on an app the customer ratings are relatively high.
 Although, if you want a high yield cash account without needing to pay for M1 Plus, you might look to Wealthfront Cash, Betterment Cash or a large financial firm like Schwab.